aedobbyn/menu-builder/compile/writeup.md

 ## # ... with 1 more variables: nutrients <list>
 ```

-We've got one row per food and a nested list-col of nutrients [^1].
+We've got one row per food and a nested list-col of nutrients.

 ```r